KlausParanko/sentence-transformers/examples/applications/clustering/README.md

 # Clustering
-Sentence-Transformers can be used in different ways to perform clustering of small or large set of sentences.
+Sentence-Transformers can be used in different ways to perform clustering of small or large sets of sentences.

 ## k-Means
 [kmeans.py](kmeans.py) contains an example of using [K-means Clustering Algorithm](https://scikit-learn.org/stable/modules/clustering.html#k-means).
 K-Means requires that the number of clusters is specified beforehand.
 The sentences are clustered in groups of about equal size.